salalo/react-leaf-polls/README.md

   { text: 'Answer 3', votes: 0 }
 ]

-const customTheme = {
+// Object keys may vary on the poll type (see the 'Theme options' table below) const customTheme = {
   textColor: 'black',
   mainColor: '#00B87B',
   backgroundColor: 'rgb(255,255,255)',
   alignment: 'center'
+}

+function vote(item: Result, results: Result[]) {
+  // Here you probably want to manage
+  // and return the modified data to the server.
 }

 const App = () => {